Binarynova/FF3jSRAMEditor/README.md

 Version 1.1 by Thomas Knight

 This is a save file editor for Final Fantasy 3j (NES).
-This program should work with any .save file regardless of which emulator you're using.
+This program should work with any .sav file regardless of which emulator you're using.

 What can be changed?